According to those in the know, October 2019 was one of the wettest months in years.

 Indeed, conditions were so tricky in ’18 that five all-weather meetings were also cancelled.

 It is costing the industry plenty of money in gate money and betting revenue, and especially so at the smaller tracks without a blockbuster meeting and which are more sparsely attended.
-Most still pay their staff even if the meeting is wiped out, and that can put a serious dent in their annual profits.
+Most still pay their staff even if the meeting is wiped out, and that can put a serious dent in their annual earnings.

 Come Rain or Shine: A History of All-Weather Racing